-Minerva stood above them, her legs slightly bent at her knees, her body inclined forward, her hands on support railings.
-The skill of harness lifting comes in straightening, simultaneously, the knees, arms, and torso, using the strength of the entire body and favorable leverages.
-Even though the range of motion is short, the strain on the body of standing with such a tremendous and unstable weight was great.
-Minerva threw herself into the lift.
-Straining arms, legs, and hips in a practiced burst of tightly controlled power.
-The chains pulled straight and, gradually, the platform shifted then lifted into the air, rising as Minerva rose into a vertical standing position, supporting the entire weight of 18 men and the platform with her body.
+At the Bijou, above the men on the platform, chains taught, Minerva stood, her legs slightly bent at her knees, her body inclined forward, hands on support railings for balance.
+The skill of harness lifting comes in straightening, simultaneously, the knees, arms, and torso, using the strength of the entire body.
+Just standing with 3000 pounds would put an incredible strain on the body.
+Minerva threw herself into the lift, straightening her legs and hips in a practiced burst of tightly controlled power.
+The chains pulled straight; the platform shifted, then lifted into the air, rising as Minerva stood, supporting all 18 men plus changes and platform with her body.

-As Dr. Todd notes, the lift was as reported at the time was likely around a 3000-pound lift, but it became exaggerated over time and was reported in the Guinness Book of World Records as 3564, three men having been added to the platform in the retelling.
+As Dr. Todd notes, the lift was likely around a 3000-pound lift, but it became exaggerated over time, three men appearing on the platform in the retellings, and was reported in the Guinness Book of World Records as 3564.